Al Muraqqabat

 Al Muraqqabat (المرقبات), sometimes spelled Al Muraqabat, is a locality in Dubai, United Arab Emirates (UAE).
-Located in the heart of eastern Dubai in Deira, Al Muraqqabat is bordered by the localities of Al Rigga, Al Muteena and Al Khabisi.
+Located in the heart of eastern Dubai in Deira, Al Muraqqabat is bordered by the localities of Al Rigga, Al Muteena, Riggat Al Buteen and Al Khabisi.

 Although a predominantly residential area, Al Muraqqabat also has many shopping malls, hotels and restaurants.
 As a residential area, Al Muraqqabat has the third-highest population density in the city of Dubai (after Ayil Nasir and Naif).
-The locality is bounded to the north by route D 88 (Omar bin Khattab Road) and to the south by route E 11 (Abu Baker Al Siddique Road).
+The locality is bounded to the north by route D 88 (Omar bin Khattab Road) and to the south by route D78 (United Arab Emirates) (Abu Baker Al Siddique Road).
 Al Muraqqabat Road divides the locality into two sub-sections, the western flank of which is primarily residential, while the eastern flank is more commercial, with banks, hotels and restaurants located in it.

-Fish Roundabout, located at the northwestern periphery of Al Muraqqabat is an important landmark in Deira.
-Additionally, other landmarks in the locality include Al Ghurair City, Hamarain Centre, Warba Centre, JW Marriott, Al Muraqqabat Police Station, the head offices of Mashreq Bank and Al-Futtaim Group, Ansar gallery departmental store and Reef mall.
-There are famous restaurants like Samad Iraqi, Aroos Damascus and Al Shami Lebanese, Bait al Mandi Yemeni, Puranmal Indian veg, Gulf pastry Arabic pizza, and some Arabic sweets shop, Domino's Pizza.